thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 1. In the root dashboard state, enter widget Edit mode by clicking the "pencil" icon in the upper right corner of it to enter an Edit mode of the widget.
 2. Move to the Action cell and click a "+" icon to add a new action.
 3. In the Add widget dialog, select an [action source](/docs/{{docsPrefix}}user-guide/ui/widget-actions/#action-sources) which is responsible for each entity separately (action cell button, on row click etc.)
-4. Enter the name of the action ${entityName} which takes the clicked on entity's name and uses it during the action performance.
+4. Enter the name of the action.
 5. If necessary, select the icon representing the button to perform the action.
 6. Select the _Navigate to new dashboard state_ action type and set newly created state as a target dashboard state.
 Click "Add" to add a new action to the widget.
 7. After successfully adding the action, click big orange tick mark in the upper right of the screen to apply the changes.